linode/apl-docs/docs/get-started/labs/monitor-services.md

 sidebar_label: Monitor Services
 ---

 When your application is deployed and exposed, you probably would like to get an alert when your application (service) is not available anymore.
-To automatically monitor you applications for availability, a prope to monitor your service is automatically configured.
+To automatically monitor you applications for availability, a probe to monitor your service is automatically configured.

-In this lab we'll scale down the replica's of a workload to see how this works.
+In this lab we'll scale down the replicas of a workload to see how this works.

 ## Check alerts in Alertmanager